Fire near Lost Creek Lake grows to 600 acres

 About 50 homeowners were on Level 1 alert near Evergreen Drive and Lewis Road in Prospect, northeast of Lost Creek Lake, according to the Oregon Department of Forestry.

-The TouVelle State Recreation Site off Table Rock Road west of White City is closed to the public, as ODF firefighters are using the park as a base of operations for fighting the Flounce fire.
+The TouVelle State Recreation Site off Table Rock Road outside of Eagle Point is closed to the public, as ODF firefighters are using the park as a base of operations for fighting the Flounce fire.

 Lighting struck Jackson County 204 times between 1 and 7 p.m.
 Tuesday, according to National Weather Service meteorologist Charles Smith.
 Firefighters were battling lightning-sparked fires throughout the evening, according to emergency traffic.